Data Centers in Moldova

 | Global Connectivity Grade | B | Reliable links with improving international transit paths. |

-| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest on-ramps are located in Bucharest and Warsaw. |
+| Direct Cloud On-Ramps | 0 — as of September 2025 | Nearest on-ramps are located in Bucharest or Warsaw. |

 | Power Cost | $0.16/kWh — as of September 2025 | Pricing is competitive with neighboring Eastern European markets. |

-| Disaster Risk | Moderate (3.6/10) – as of September 2025 | Seismic activity and drought are the primary hazards. |
+| Disaster Risk | Moderate (3.6/10) — as of September 2025 | Seismic activity and drought are the primary concerns. |

 | Tax Incentives | No — as of September 2025 | General business frameworks apply without specific breaks. |

-| Sales Tax | 20.00% VAT – as of September 2025 | Standard value-added tax for telecommunications and hardware. |
+| Sales Tax | 20.00% VAT — as of September 2025 | Standard value added tax for telecommunications and hardware. |

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 As of September 2025, there are no native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the country.
-Low-latency access is typically achieved through private extensions or transport layers to hub cities like Bucharest.
+Low latency access is typically achieved through private extensions or transport layers to hub cities like Bucharest.

 Power Analysis

 Average Cost Of Power: Industrial electricity rates sit at approximately $0.16/kWh as of September 2025.
-The energy mix is heavily reliant on fossil fuels, which account for 91.0% of production, with low-carbon sources making up the remaining 9.0%.
+The energy mix is heavily reliant on fossil fuels, which account for 91.0% of production, with low carbon sources making up the remaining 9.0%.
 This pricing structure allows for predictable OpEx when compared to volatile rates in Western European markets.

 Power Grid Reliability: The grid in major industrial corridors is well-engineered and benefits from redundant connections.
-Infrastructure in the capital is supported by multiple substations to ensure consistent uptime for hardware.
+Infrastructure in the capital is supported by multiple substations to ensure consistent uptime for hardware as of September 2025.

 Market Access, Business & Tax Climate

 Regional Market Reach: Moldova acts as a digital gateway between Romania and Ukraine.
-Its geographic position allows it to serve as a secondary service node for a regional population across Eastern Europe.
+Its geographic position allows it to serve as a service node for a regional population across Eastern Europe.

 Tax Advantage For Data Centers: While there are no specific incentives for data center construction, the broader fiscal environment remains predictable.
 Operating within this market allows firms to leverage a simplified corporate tax structure that supports long-term infrastructure planning.